 Matthew E. Kahn

 Matthew E. Kahn is a Provost Professor of Economics at the University of Southern California.
 He is a research associate at the National Bureau of Economic Research and a research fellow at IZA.
 He is a Senior Fellow at the Schaeffer Center for Health Policy and Economics at USC.
 Starting in September 2023, he will serve as a Visiting Fellow at the Hoover Institution at Stanford University.
-He has taught at Columbia, the Fletcher School at Tufts University, UCLA and USC.
-He has served as a Visiting Assistant Professor at Harvard and as a Visiting Associate Professor at Stanford and as the Low Tuck Kwong Distinguished Visiting Professor at the National University of Singapore.
+He has taught at Columbia, the Fletcher School at Tufts University, UCLA , and Johns Hopkins University.
+He has served as a Visiting Professor at Harvard, Stanford and the National University of Singapore.
 He is a graduate of Hamilton College and the London School of Economics.
 He holds a Ph.D. in Economics from the University of Chicago.
 He has published eleven books.
 He is the author of Green Cities: Urban Growth and the Environment (Brookings Institution Press 2006) and the co-author (joint with Dora L. Costa) of Heroes and Cowards: The Social Face of War (Princeton University Press 2009).
 He is also the author of Climatopolis (Basic Books 2010) and Blue Skies over Beijing: Economic Growth and the Environment in China (joint with Siqi Zheng published by Princeton Press in 2016).
 He has also published three other Amazon Kindle books on urban economics and microeconomics.
 In March 2021, Yale University Press published his book titled Adapting to Climate Change.
 In January 2021, Johns Hopkins Press published his book Unlocking the Potential of Post Industrial Cities (joint with Mac McComas).
 In April 2022, the University of California Press published his book: Going Remote.
 His research focuses on urban and environmental economics.
 He is married to Dora L. Costa.

 Twitter at @mattkahn1966